Analyzing Ego Networks

 Ego Network Homophily

-Diversity measures the extent to which ego’s connect to alters who are different from one another.
+Diversity measures the extent to which ego’s connect to alters who are the same or different from one another.
 We may also want to get a sense of how homophilous an ego network is, namely, the extent to which ego connects to alters that are the same or different from them.

 For instance, a person can have an ego network composed of 100% alters who are different from them on a given attribute (maximum “heterophily”) but those alters could be 100% homogeneous—e.g., all come from the same planet—and thus ego will have the minimum Blau diversity score (\(H = 0\)).